Amanitlabs/woodwric/src/content/why-wood/index.md

   create healthier, safer and more sustainable communities.
 sliders:
   left_slider:
-    heading: What it Realy is
+    heading: What it Really is
     description: The Wood Industry is vibrant and growing, driven by a desire for renewable sources and higher quality products.
 Tools and automation have helped make many new careers possible in engineering, manufacturing,